- Depression is a medical and psychological condition that affects a person’s feelings, behaviors, and thoughts.

 Strategies that may help your teen cope with depression:

 - Let your teen know that you are interested in how she is feeling and that you are available to talk.
-Just knowing that you care is helpful, even if she is not ready to talk to you at the moment.
+Just knowing that you care is helpful, even if she is not ready to talk to you right now.

 - Encourage your teen to keep up with her daily activities, even if it is for shorter periods of time.
 Help her to participate in activities that she enjoys and that help her relax.
 Staying busy and in touch with others whom she trusts is especially important.

-- Encourage your teen to get some kind of exercise at least 3 to 4 times a week, as being active can help improve mood.
+- Encourage your teen to get some form of exercise at least 3 to 4 times a week.
+Being active can help improve mood.
 She should also be encouraged to keep to her usual sleep schedule and eat regular and healthy meals and snacks.